What if:

 The result is institutional drift.
 Not failure—the dashboards still look acceptable.
 Budgets are managed, headcount is stable, initiatives are underway.
 But somewhere in the gap between what leadership intends and what the organization actually does, the connection to core purpose quietly weakens.

-Value creation must be treated as a governing discipline—not a hoped-for byproduct of effort.
+Value creation must be treated as a governing discipline—not a hoped-for byproduct.

 Deep Dive II: The Knowing Advisor